Zeph53/GamepadKeyMouse/README.md

     README.md creation.

 ## Updates Queue
+    It might be better to use L1 as left click in mouse mode.
     Package script as an AppImage, to include all of those dependencies.
 Tested - functional.
     Use right stick and R1 for secondary highlight selection with the OSK open.
     Keyboard media keys.